 Quickstart with NeMo-Run#

-This is an introduction to running any of the supported NeMo 2.0 Recipes using NeMo-Run.
-In this tutorial, we will take a pretraining and fine-tuning recipe and try to run it locally, as well as remotely, on a Slurm-based cluster.
-Let’s get started.
+This tutorial explains how to run any of the supported NeMo 2.0 recipes using NeMo-Run.
+We will demonstrate how to run a pretraining and fine-tuning recipe both locally and remotely on a Slurm-based cluster.
+Let’s get started!

 Minimum Requirements#